PANDATD/my-python-and-linux-lessons/README.md

 # my-python-and-linux-lessons
-This repo is for begineers who wants to learn python and linux l
+This repo is for begineers who wants to learn python and linux